-Parents are asked to apply sunscreen to their child/ren before arrival at preschool.
-Sunscreen is provided for parents to apply once at preschool if it is not applied at home.
-Sunscreen is stored in a cool, dry place and the use-by-date is monitored.
+Parents are to apply sunscreen to their children on arrival; if outdoor play and weather permits.
+Staff will re-apply SPF30+ broad-spectrum water resistant sunscreen to children 20 minutes before going outdoors and reapply every 2 hours.
+Sunscreen is stored in a cool, dry place and the use-by-date monitored.